Mental Health

 How can I start psychotherapy?

 You can call the Nightline.
-Your anonymous phone line from students for students.
+This is your anonymous phone line from students for students.
 No counseling takes place.

-Option 1: Call the Helpline of the ÖH, you will be placed within a week
+Option 1: Call the Helpline for the ÖH and you will be placed within the week.
+Help with finding long-term care.

 If possible, free public health insurance slots will be arranged.
 If you need other things like a confirmation for study grant, a neurologist, etc., they can also help you with that.